byronmurg/vtml/docs/forms.md

 ### GET forms

-Starling only searches for forms with an x-name attribute.
+Vtml only searches for forms with an x-name attribute.
 Therefore if we want to create a GET form that just adds search parameters to the url we can just omit the `x-name` attribute.

 ```
 <form>